MoiseRousseau/Salome-PFLOTRAN-Interface/README.md

 * Unstructured implicit / explicit grid type format.
 * Export 3D meshes in ASCII or HDF5 format.
 * Around 400,000 elements per minutes on single thread and on a Intel Core i5 5300U.
-* Export 3D submeshes (parts of the principal mesh) in HDF5 format to define region in PFLOTRAN.
+* Export 3D groups (parts of the principal mesh) in HDF5 format to define region in PFLOTRAN.
-* Export 2D submeshes in ASCII format to define boundary / initial condition (HDF5 format not implemented in PFLOTRAN yet).
+* Export 2D groups in ASCII format to define boundary / initial condition (HDF5 format not implemented in PFLOTRAN yet).

 ## Features to come:
-* GUI
 * Clipped Voronoi meshes
-* Submeshes to export selection
 * PFLOTRAN input file autocompletion

 ## Getting Started

-This plugin was tested on the latest release of Salome (which is up to date 9.3.0) running on Ubuntu 18.04.2 LTS.
+This plugin was tested on the latest release of Salome (which is up to date 9.3.0) running on Ubuntu 18.04.3 LTS.
 Nevertheles, it should work for newer release of Salome and for other platform.
-Note Salome switch to Python 3 since version 9.2.0 (February 2019) and consequently, the plugin could not compatible with older version than 9.2.0.
+Note Salome switch to Python 3 since version 9.2.0 (February 2019) and consequently, the plugin could not compatible with older Salome version than 9.2.0.

 ### Prerequisites